cul-it/cul-my-account/doc/developer.md

 ```
 However, if it’s an ILL or BD item, it will include different keys and values.
 The difficulty is in determining (a) the origin of a particular item (Voyager, ILL, or BD) and (b) the status of a given request.

+### Borrow Direct requests
+Borrow Direct _requests_ are brought in separately via the BD API (within `my_account_controller`, using the `borrow_direct` gem).
+Once the user has claimed and checked out an available BD request, it will appear in the output from the `ilsapi` lookup.

+## Authentication and debugging without SAML
+By default, MA uses SAML authentication to authenticate a user and retrieve a netid (see the `authenticate_user` and `user` methods in `my_account_controller.rb`).
+Since SAML is a little tricky to get up and running on an individual development machine, there is a workaround.
+If Blacklight/Rails is running in `development` mode, a special key can be added to the Blacklight `.env` file: `DEBUG_USER=<netid>`.
+(This has no effect if Rails is running in `production` mode, to prevent bad things from happening.
+This value can also be used to debug the Requests engine.)
+In that case, SAML authentication is bypassed and MA loads with the account information for the specified netid.

+## Main event loop
+The primary path/method in `my_account_controller` is `index`: this is the default content that is loaded when a user logs in.
+(The `/myaccount/login` path and `intro` method are used to display a “landing page” for the user, with general information about MA and a login button.)

+When a user logs in and hits the `index` method, the following happens:
+1. Patron info (netid, barcode, etc) is loaded into `@patron`.
+2. The `params` object is checked to see if this page load is due to a `Renew` or `Cancel` button click.
+If so, the user is routed to the appropriate method for item renewal or request cancellation.
+3. The `get_patron_stuff` method is called.
+This queries the `ilsapi` web service to retrieve a list of the user’s items and then tries to make sense of them, separating them into Voyager or other charged items, available requests, and pending requests.
+Then the Borrow Direct service and an additional Voyager web service are called to retrieve information about any BD requests and fines or fees the user may have.
+4. If possible, the `@renewable_lookup_hash` object is built.
+This builds a lookup dictionary of item IDs and their renewability status in Voyager: `Y` or `N`, indicating whether the item can be renewed.
+This is used to indicate unrenewable items in the UI and to make the renewal process more efficient.
+Unfortunately, the Voyager web service that this process uses has a tendency to time out and return a nasty 500 error if the user has a large number of items checked out (on the order of a few hundred).
+For now, therefore, `@renewable_lookup_hash` is only populated if the number of charged items in question is \<= 100.
+5. Finally, if the citation export button has been clicked, the `export` method is called to handle that.
+Otherwise, the view template is loaded to display the user’s list of items.

+## Common problems
+### Missing patron info
+### Voyager web services timeout
+### Determining the origin and status of a request